fanoframework/fanoframework.github.io/error-handler/index.md

 ## Handling exception

-In web application built with Fano Framework, exception that is raised will be handled by `IErrorHandler` interface instance.
+In web application built with Fano Framework, any unhandled exceptions that are raised will be handled by `IErrorHandler` interface instance.

 This interface has one method